gokselelpeze/Process-Info/README.md

 # Process-Info
-Operating Systems Homework - implement a system call to the linux kernel and then build it.
+Implement a system call to the linux kernel and then build it.

+Operating Systems Homework

 # Goal
 In this assignment, you will implement a system call to the linux kernel and then you will build it.